Jessica Simpson Shows Off Toned Legs In Daisy Dukes And Sky-High Heels Two Months After Turning 40

 “Totally reminds me of your role in Dukes Of Hazzard & your video ‘These Boots Are Made For Walking,'” a fourth fan told Jessica.

-Other followers thought the 40-year-old beauty looked like Marlyn Monroe in the vintage -style pic.
+Other followers thought the 40-year-old beauty looked like Marilyn Monroe in the vintage-style pic.

 “I would make them in high school by cutting my jeans,” Jessica told the outlet.